Suyooo/sifas-mapdb/README.md

+This is a repository for both the [Note Map DB site](https://suyo.be/sifas/mapdb/) and the note map files, so you can use them for your own projects.
+The following is a short overview of the keys and values you'll find in those, which you can find as `.json` files in the `mapdb` folder.

-These values, especially the skill ones, are as incomplete as the song database (which means, if I don't have any songs where a certain effect appears I don't have it added.
+The values in the note map database, especially the skill ones, are as incomplete as the song database (which means, if I don't have any songs where a certain effect appears I don't have it added.
 Feel free to make guesses, but I'm only putting confirmed ones here)

 # Live Difficulty
 The live difficulty ID can be read as `ABCCCDDE`: